 Final Cut Pro

-FxFactory is a first-class citizen in the 64-bit, high-quality compositing engine in Final Cut Pro and takes full advantage of the graphics card in your Mac to provide accelerated previews and fast rendering.
+FxFactory takes full advantage of the 64-bit, high-quality compositing engine in Final Cut Pro and uses the graphics card in your Mac to provide accelerated previews and fast rendering.

 All of our visual effects for Final Cut Pro X are available as Filters, Transitions, Titles or Generators, and listed in the effects browser:

 The most recent version of FxFactory requires Final Cut Pro 10.1.2 (or later).
 Earlier versions of our software are also available for users running Final Cut Pro 7.

 When viewing the Filters section of the effects browser, FxFactory plug-ins will appear in their own categories.
 There is usually one per product, such as the FxFactory Pro category shown below:

 Filters are designed to alter or enhance the appearance existing clips on your timeline.
 Filters can be applied to existing clips only.
 To apply a filter, click and drag its thumbnail from the effects browser and onto an existing clip on your timeline.